japila-books/apache-spark-internals/docs/memory/MemoryManager.md

   memoryMode: MemoryMode): Boolean
 ----

-acquireUnrollMemory tries to acquire `numBytes` bytes of memory to unroll the given xref:storage:BlockId.adoc[block], evicting existing ones if necessary.
+acquireUnrollMemory tries to acquire `numBytes` bytes of memory to unroll the given storage:BlockId.md[block], evicting existing ones if necessary.

-acquireUnrollMemory is used when MemoryStore is requested to xref:storage:MemoryStore.adoc#reserveUnrollMemoryForThisTask[reserveUnrollMemoryForThisTask].
+acquireUnrollMemory is used when MemoryStore is requested to storage:MemoryStore.md#reserveUnrollMemoryForThisTask[reserveUnrollMemoryForThisTask].

 === [[maxOffHeapStorageMemory]] Total Available Off-Heap Storage Memory